-Tracy works closely with her fellow partners of various EY offices outside Hong Kong in advising client's cross border supply chain and distribution models of her clients.
-Her roles on these significant engagements included direct tax planning, due diligence on the acquisition of entities, advising on the documentation required and assistance in explaining the new business models to the Hong Kong tax authorities ("IRD").
+Tracy has been a partner of 16 years and is experienced in providing tax consulting advice for conglomerates which are active in inbound and outbound investments activities.
+Tracy is based in Hong Kong and works closely with her fellow partners of various EY offices outside Hong Kong in advising client's cross border supply chain and distribution models.
+Her roles on these significant engagements included direct tax planning, advising on the information possibly requested by and assistance in explaining the business models and transactions in question to the Hong Kong tax authorities ("IRD").

-Tracy is often approached for advice on seeking agreement with the IRD on suggested Hong Kong tax treatments of transactions which potentially involve significant amounts of tax.
-Examples have included – a refund claim on past withholding tax paid of over US$60M, a deduction claim on approximately US$200M of payments to group companies operating outside Hong Kong, and a non-taxable claim on annual financing income of US$500M.
+Tracy is often approached for advice on seeking agreement with the IRD on transactions with significant tax implications.
+Examples included – a refund claim on past withholding tax paid of over US$60M, a deduction claim on approximately US$200M of payments to group companies operating outside Hong Kong, etc.

-Since Tracy has taken over the role of Asia Pacific Area BTS Leader, she drives the relevant tax services growth across 5 Regions – ASEAN, Korea, APAC FSO, Greater China and Oceania which covers more than 15 countries.
+In her role of Asia Pacific Area BTS Leader, Tracy drives the relevant tax services growth across 6 Regions – APAC FSO, ASEAN, Greater China, Japan, Korea and Oceania which covers more than 20 countries.
 EY is a globally connected tax planning and advisory practice.
-BTS combines Tax Policy and Controversy, Quantitative Services, Private Client Services, Business Tax Advisory (BTA) services enabling to provide insightful, multi-country tax advisory services in a connected and consistent manner throughout every stage of the tax life cycle; planning, accounting, compliance and controversy.
+BTS combines Private Client Services, Tax Policy and Controversy, Quantitative Services, Customer Tax Operations Reporting Services, Business Tax Advisory services enabling to provide insightful, multi-country tax advisory services in a connected and consistent manner throughout every stage of the tax life cycle; planning, accounting, compliance and controversy.

 On 25 March 2014, Hong Kong signed a standalone tax information exchange agreement (TIEA) with the US for the enforcement and assessment of taxes.
 This is the first TIEA signed by Hong Kong after the legal framework for entering into TIEAs with other jurisdictions was put in place last July.